Code-Institute-Submissions/Travel-with-Rajesh/README.md

 After I deployed my project I found out why you should not use capital letters in the name of your website.
 It makes it difficulter to find.
 I had someone look at my website and he typed everything in small letters en we got an error that it could not be found.
 I changed the capital letters to small letters and asked him again to look it up.
 But it did not make any differance.
 That was when I found out that I made this mistake.

-(In particular, you should provide all details of the differences between the deployed version and the development version, if any, including:

-Different values for environment variables (Heroku Config Vars)?
-Different configuration files?
-Separate git branch?
-In addition, if it is not obvious, you should also describe how to run your code locally.)

 ## Credits

 ### Content

+* The dummy content for the section about us that is supplied by myself as the owner was working at the time I was making this project.
-The text for the section reviews was copied from the facebook page of Travel with Rajesh.
+* The content for the section reviews was copied from the facebook page of Travel with Rajesh.
-The text from the trekking page is supplied by the company Travel with Rajesh.
-The contant of the tour section is dumby text of one of the tours that can be found on the Facebook page of the company.
-The dumby text for the section about us that is written by myself as the owner was working at the time I was making this project.
+* The content from the trekking page is supplied by the company Travel with Rajesh.
+* The contant of the tour section is dumby text of one of the tours that can be found on the Facebook page of the company.
+* The dummy content from the contact page is supplied by myself.
+* The dummy content from the succes page is supplied by myself.

 ### Media :camera:
-The pictures in the review section, these are obtained from the facebook pages of the four people how left a review on the facebook page of Travel with Rajesh.
-The dommy photos in the gallery.html are from Rajesh Timalsina amd from myself.
-The main picture is from the facebook page from Travel with Rajesh.
+* The pictures in the review section, these are obtained from the facebook pages of the four people how left a review on the facebook page of Travel with Rajesh.
+* The dommy photos in the gallery.html are from Rajesh Timalsina amd from myself.
+* The main picture  plus the picture in the about us section is from the facebook page from Travel with Rajesh.

 ### Acknowledgements
 * I would like to thank some of my colleagues for giving me suggestions on how to make this site more appealing for users.